joeyates/chef-capistrano-rails/README.md

 # Resources

-* directories
+* directories - maintains the minimal set of directories to permit deployment
-* database
+* database - maintains `database.yml`
-* secrets
+* secrets - maintains `secrets.yml`
+* application - the one-stop shop: directories, database and secrets in one resource.

-These resources prepare the directories and minimal configuration files to prepare for Capistrano deployment of Rails applications.
+These resources manage the directories and minimal configuration files for Capistrano deployment of a Rails application.

 # Configuration